-So, what happens at a kindergarten that proudly proclaims to have “no toys, no tools, no art supplies”?
-How do children respond to being outside with no equipment whatsoever, apart from a portable loo?
+Bush kinder has “no toys, no tools, no art supplies”.
+So what happens and how do children respond to being outside with no equipment whatsoever, apart from a portable loo?

 So, how do children respond to being outside with no equipment?